 - Leverage the Model comparison tool to understand the immediate impact a new model may have on conversion crediting.
 If your conversion paths are short or you are only leveraging one campaign type, you may not see large shifts in credit.
 Nonetheless, switching to the data-driven model (where available) allows attribution to evolve as your business grows.

 Get started: Review your Model comparison report to compare different models and understand potential value.

 2. Choose an attribution model that best fits your needs

-Why: A data-driven model takes the guesswork out of what model works best for you but requires a larger number of conversions to work.
+Why: A data-driven model takes the guesswork out of what model works best for you.

 Get started: Set up an attribution model for your conversions.